 - Herpes is transmitted by contact with skin where the herpes simplex virus is present.
 It causes painful blisters on the genital and surrounding areas.

 Herpes is caused by a common virus called herpes simplex virus (HSV).
-This is a common sexually transmitted infection in the UK.
+This is a common sexually transmitted infection throughout the world.

 When you acquire the herpes virus, it stays in skin and nerve cells for life.
 However, you may not know that you have HSV.
 Most of the time, the infection does not cause symptoms, but the virus is still present, meaning that it can be passed on to others.